rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 ## this runs for ~6h on DCC.
 python count-cds.py

+## double-check assembly quality on DCC.
+python run-QC-and-make-assembly-stats-table.py

 ## this runs for ~36h on DCC.
 sbatch --mem=16G -t 48:00:00 --wrap="python tabulate-proteins.py"

 ## this runs for ~36h on DCC.
 sbatch --mem=16G -t 48:00:00 --wrap="python tabulate-proteins.py --ignore-singletons"

-## double-check assembly quality.
-python run-QC-and-make-assembly-stats-table.py

 Then, copy the following files from the results/ directory onto my local machine (same directory name and file structure).